nikitavoloboev/talks/readme.md

 # Talks

-> Talks with slides I did or am working
+> Talks with slides I did or am working on

 ## Past talks